LEARNAcademy/syllabus/cat-tinder/frontend/cat-update.md

 ## Passing Cats to App.js
 Now that we have all the content from the edit form updated into state, we need to get the information back to `App.js`.
 This means we need to pass information "up the river" from child component to parent.
 To accomplish this we need to create a method in `App.js` that gets called when we submit the edit form.

-During our scaffolding phase, the goal here is to see the new cat logged in `App.js`.
+During our scaffolding phase, the goal here is to see the updated cat logged in `App.js`.
 Eventually this method will be refactored to include an interaction with the database.

 Here is where we see the first big difference between the action that creates a new cat and the action that updates a cat.
 The update route requires a params of an id.
 To ensure we are updating the correct cat, we need to pass the id of the current cat to the method in `App.js`.